 • Henrik Stenson followed Donald and McIlroy by completing a similar but unique transatlantic double in 2013, taking the Number One spot to become the first man to win The Race to Dubai and the US PGA Tour's FedEx Cup in the same season.
 Won three times around the world, including the season-ending DP World Tour Championship, Dubai, to finish almost €1million clear of Ian Poulter, Justin Rose and Graeme McDowell.
 A tied third finish at the Aberdeen Asset Management Scottish Open kick-started a season-defining run that saw the Swede claim a career-best second place finish at The Open Championship followed by a tied second at the WGC-Bridgestone Invitational and a third place finish at the US PGA Championship.
 Eagled the last at Jumeirah Golf Estates to spectacularly close out a superb six-shot win in Dubai and a stunning double triumph.

-• The Number 1 to 60 players in The Race to Dubai (ranked according to their earnings from all events on The European Tour International Schedule) following the conclusion of the tournament held the previous week will qualify for the end of season event.
+• The leading 60 players in The Race to Dubai (ranked according to their points from all events on The European Tour International Schedule) following the conclusion of the BMW Masters will qualify for the end of season event.

 • During the 2013 event, it was announced that The Race to Dubai has been extended through to the 2017 season.
-The next edition of The Race to Dubai will once again conclude with the season-ending finale at Jumeirah Golf Estates, which will carry with it an increased Bonus Pool of US$5 million.
+The next edition of The Race to Dubai will once again conclude with the season-ending finale at Jumeirah Golf Estates, which will again carry a Bonus Pool of US$5 million.
 Furthermore, at least one staging of the championship will be on the complex’s Fire course between 2014 and 2017.

-• The DP World Tour Championship,in 2013, will also feature the BMW Masters and the WGC-HSBC Champions in China and the Turkish Airlines Open in Antalya.
+• The Final Series also features the BMW Masters and the WGC-HSBC Champions in China and the Turkish Airlines Open in Antalya.

 • The DP World Tour Championship, Dubai winner receives a five year European Tour Card exemption.
 The winner of the DP World Tour Championship, Dubai secures Category 2 Membership as does the winner of the BMW PGA Championship.